nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 ### iOS initialization

 1. In Xcode, open your **App.Delegate.m** file.
-2. Add `#import "RNBranch.h"` at the top to import the Branch framework.
+2. Add `#import <react-native-branch/RNBranch.h>` at the top to import the Branch framework.
 3. Find the line beginning with:

 {% highlight objc %}